bioinformatist/cml/ARCHITECTURE.md

     participant Dataset
     end
-    Source --) CML Core: Arbitrary method of data transmission Database ->> CML Core : Get the model information of the batch CML Core ->> CML Core : Inference data loop Each inference result
+    Source --) CML Core: Arbitrary method of data transmission Database --) CML Core : Get the model information of the batch Dataset ->> CML Core : User-defined inference process loop Each inference result
         CML Core ->> Dataset: Add 1 ns as new timestamp end
     Dataset--)Database: Exec insertion statements
 ```

-### User-defined state

-The user is required to provide `available_status` for available model of the batch.

 ### Custom inference process

 The user is required to provide a closure to define the inference process of the model.
 This process includes but is not limited to the following parts:

-1. Define infer data method according to [user-defined state](#user-defined-state)
+1. Define infer data method
-2. Import the model (if the method use) according to the batch name and the last task time of the [user-defined state](#user-defined-state) (eg. user-trained or customized model)
+2. Initialize the model (if needed) according to the batch name and the timestamp
-3. Infer your data based on the inference method
+3. Perform inference

-4. Return the inference result
+### Flexible inference strategy

+In some cases, users may require a combination of multiple inference processes.

+#### Solution

+Users can call the `inference` method more than once with different settings, particularly for the `available_status` parameter (see [User-defined state](#user-defined-state)).

 ## Performance recommendation

-Data can be passed to CML one by one, but for optimal performance, it is recommended to pass in as much data as possible at once.
+Data can be passed to CML one by one, but for best performance, it is recommended to pass in as much data as possible at once.

+## User-defined state

+In the following two scenarios, users are required to provide a `&[&str]` that:

+- In `TaskConfig`: contains all the tags representing the active status of a task
+- In `Inference::inference`: contains all the tags representing the required status of a task.
+For example, one can mark a certain combination of model status as available during one inference process, but use another combination of status for another inference process.